-\ CHEM 101 should be started in the first or second semester in order for a student to make satisfactory progress in both biology and chemistry coursework.
+CHEM 101 should be started in the first or second semester in order for a student to make satisfactory progress in both biology and chemistry coursework.

-Students who receive AP or IB credit toward introductory science courses may be advised to re-take one or more of these courses, depending on their declared major and/or future career/ educational plans (e.g., medical school, doctoral program, etc.).
+Students who receive AP or IB credit for introductory science courses may be advised to re-take one or more of these courses depending on their declared major, future career, and/or educational plans (e.g., medical school, doctoral program, etc.).